 - Inmate phone calls are all recorded.
-Any information in those calls can be used against you, with the exception to conversations with the criminal defense attorney representing you.
+Any information in those calls can be used against you, with few exceptions.
 Persons with whom you speak with could potentially be called upon to testify.

 - Formal or informal conversations with police, jail, prison officials, guards, fellow inmates, or others can be used against you.

 - While incarcerated, authorized persons are permitted to use legal methods to open, read, and monitor mail.

 Seemingly innocent statements can be used against you to prosecute pending or future charges.
 There are a number of reasons for this.
 Police and prosecution are not just looking for statements that implicate a suspect in a crime.
 They can also use it to challenge the credibility of a witness.